wseaton/sqloxide/readme.md

 # sqloxide

-This project wraps the rust bindings for [sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs) into a python package.
+This project wraps rust bindings for [sqlparser-rs](https://github.com/ballista-compute/sqlparser-rs) into a python package.

 ## Usage: